 You can keep updated on the latest maternity news by signing up to the Chief Nursing Officer for England’s monthly ‘Nursing and midwifery matters’ bulletin.

 Working with bereaved parents to make maternity services safer: Professor Jaqueline Dunkley Bent – Chief Midwifery Officer for England talks to Jessica Clasby-Monk, David Monteith and Hayley Leyshon about how we can better work with bereaved parents to make maternity services safer in future.
-They are joined by Lisa Ramsey, Service User Lead for NHS England and NHS Improvement.
+They are joined by Lisa Ramsey, Service User Lead for NHS England.

 Continuity of carer: in conversation with Chief Midwifery Officer – London and the south: England’s first Chief Midwifery Officer, Professor Jacqueline Dunkley-Bent, talks to Chief Nurses Kim O’Keefe from Royal Cornwall Hospitals Trust and Pippa Nightingale from Chelsea and Westminster Hospitals around the importance of delivering continuity of carer to women who will benefit from this the most and how senior nursing leaders can help achieve this.
 The long term plan pledges that we will deliver continuity of carer to most women from a BAME background by 2024.